 I’m honored and excited to say that Smoketown won the 2011 Carl Brandon Parallax Award–and R/evolution was an honorable mention.That’s a good day in my book.

 Congratulations to Andrea Hairston who won the Kindred Award and all the honorees (such good company).
 Here’s a link to check out the honorees http://www.carlbrandon.org/awards.html

-This past week, PW reviewed the upcoming Mothership anthology with a shout out to yours truly, which just about made my month.
+PW reviewed the Mothership anthology with a shout out to yours truly, which just about made my month.
 They had kind words for “The Taken” one of the stories in the mosaic novel, R/evolution.
 I’m proud to be part of this project and amongst so many fine writers.
 Beyond all that though I’m looking forward to reading the rest of the stories in this anthology: 40 multicultural tales of sci fi, horror, and fantasy compiled by editors Edward Austin Hall and Bill Campbell.
 I’m a big fan of spec fic tomes with something for everyone, and this particular one looks to be just that.
-It’s due out in October.
+It’s out now.

 “The Swell of the Cicadas,” a ghost story, is out now in Prime Books’ Shades of Blue & Gray.
 The anthology has stories by Connie Wilkins, Nick Mamatas, and many more.